OwersMath/owen-site/content/post/Evaluating-The-Gaussian-Integral.md

 $$
 \int_{-\infty}^{\infty} e^{-x^2} dx
 $$
-This is a beautiful integral with many important applications to probability and statistic, namely normal distributions.
+This is a beautiful integral with many important applications to probability and statistics, namely normal distributions.
 Here, we will evaluate this integral using techniques from Calculus 3.
 First, if we define
 {{< math.inline >}}
 \(I=\int_{-\infty}^{\infty} e^{-x^2} dx\)
 {{</ math.inline >}}